 The safety of our employees and the people and communities we work with is critical.
-Failure to meet these high standards could result in damage to Unilever's corporate reputation and business results.
+Failure to meet these high standards could impact our reputation and business results.

-Our Code of Business Principles and our Code Policies govern the behaviour of our employees, suppliers, distributors and other third parties who work with us.
+Our Code of Business Principles and our Code Policies govern the behaviour of our employees.
 Our processes for identifying and resolving breaches of our Code of Business Principles and our Code Policies are clearly defined and regularly communicated throughout Unilever.
 Data relating to such breaches is reviewed by the ULE and by relevant Board Committees and helps to determine the allocation of resources for future policy development, process improvement, training and awareness initiatives.